piyushy1/VidCEP/README.md

+# Note:
+This repository is now old and will be archived in future.
+An new advance version of ViDCEP based on microservices and conatainers will be released soon.

 # VidCEP
 This is initial version of complex event processing framework to detect spatiotemporal event patterns in video streams.
 Please read the blogpost and paper  (coming soon) for details.